First, I want to apologize to anyone who loves Venice. I tried to love it, I truly did. But I need to say why I hated Venice.

 I spent too much time in Venice

 I was here for two days and I even cut my experience in Venice short by traveling to Lido.
-Lido involved a relaxing day on the beach, but honestly the water was so disgustingly warm like bath water that it wasn’t refreshing when you needed to cool down from the summer heat.
+Lido involved a relaxing day on the beach, but honestly, the water was so disgustingly warm like bath water that it wasn’t refreshing when you needed to cool down from the summer heat.
 Not to mention, there is literally nothing to do in Venice except shop for expensive trinkets and eat which in all honesty, Venice didn’t have the best food after traveling to Rome, the Amalfi Coast, Naples, and Florence.
+You might be better off taking a day trip to Venice, rather than spending as much as we did.

 Sure, you have some of the beautiful views and able to capture some of the beautiful images you saw from instagrammers or travel blog influencers, but is that all that this city has to offer, is its good looks?
 Where is the personality here?